 - (i) "Connectome in a Box".
-Investigators wanting access to data from all Q1 and Q2 subjects and most or all imaging modalities are encouraged to use the Connectome in a Box option.
-A hard drive containing all of the available imaging data will be shipped within two weeks of receiving payment for the hardware and delivery costs (see Connectome in a Box below).
-Institutions or imaging centers having many investigators who want access to the data should consider this option to facilitate sharing of HCP open access data (see HCP Data Sizes below); however, subject privacy provisions must be put in place in this case (see cautionary note about data sharing below). - (ii) Download Packages from ConnectomeDB.
+Investigators wanting access to data from many or all Q3 subjects (and/or Q1/Q2 subjects) and most or all imaging modalities are encouraged to use the Connectome in a Box option.
+A hard drive containing all of the available imaging data will be shipped within four weeks of receiving payment for the hardware and delivery costs (see Connectome in a Box below).
+Note: For Q3, we are postponing fulfillment of Connectome in a Box until all "retro" reconstruction of dMRI data for Q3 is complete (October 2013).
+Institutions or imaging centers having many investigators who want access to the data should consider this option to facilitate sharing of HCP open access data (see HCP Data Sizes below); however, subject privacy provisions must be put in place in this case (see Cautionary note about data sharing below). - (ii) Download Packages from ConnectomeDB.
 The HCP provides an easy way to select standard packages based on modality of interest and a standard set of subjects.
-This includes selection of datasets by modality for one subject, 10, and 40 unrelated subjects.
+This includes selection of datasets by modality for one subject, 10, 40, and 80 unrelated subjects.
 Downloading is mediated by software that enables high-speed file transfer.
-Download times will depend on bandwidth and overall user demand, and there is a 500 GB limit on archive size that can be requested (see How to download HCP data).

-(iii) The ConnectomeDB database user interface allows filtering of subjects based on a range of selection criteria (see How to access HCP data).
-The user can then download packages for subjects selected by the filtering.
+Download times will depend on bandwidth and overall user demand, and there is a 500 GB limit on archive size that can be requested (see How to download HCP data). - (iii) The ConnectomeDB database user interface allows filtering of subjects based on a range of selection criteria (see How to access HCP data).
+The user can then download packages for just subjects selected by the filtering.
 Data filtering in ConnectomeDB is still under active development, but is increasing in its utility as the capabilities of the data mining interface are expanding and as the number of subjects increases with each quarterly release.